![]() | Troubleshooting and FAQ |

 13.3.2. | What is the test suite, and how do I run it? |

 Sometimes building an application on different hardware or against different versions of libraries can produce unforseen bugs that do not appear on the developer's machine(s).
 To help guard against such problems, Regina ships with a rich test suite.
 The test suite asks Regina to perform different calculations that isolate different portions of its mathematical code, and it verifies that Regina gets all the answers correct.
-You can only run the test suite if you are building Regina from source yourself.
-If you download a ready-made package, the person who built the package should have already verified that Regina passes the test suite (as all of the packages on the Regina website do).
-You will also need CppUnit installed.
-Otherwise the test suite will run but only with the simpler Python and command-line utilities tests, not the rich and detailed C++ calculation engine tests.
+The test suite is split into several sections, including simpler Python and command-line utilities tests, as well as rich and detailed C++ calculation engine tests.
+The detailed C++ test suite is shipped with every full installation of Regina, whereas the other parts (Python and command-line utilities tests) are only available when building Regina from source.

 We see from the output above that Regina passed all of its tests (and hopefully this is what you will see too). | |